Jeff-Bouchard/hub.docker.com/CRYPTOGRAPHIC-SECURITY.md

 [Français](CRYPTOGRAPHIC-SECURITY-FR.md)

-## ⚠️ CRITICAL SECURITY WARNING
+## Security behaviour (experimental)

-**This system will BLOCK rather than perform an unsecure cryptographic operation.**
+By design, this stack is configured to **block** certain cryptographic operations if it believes that available entropy may be insufficient.
+This favours perceived cryptographic safety over availability and **may not be appropriate for all deployments**.

-The privateness.network stack prioritizes cryptographic security over availability.
-If sufficient entropy is not available, operations will **halt** rather than proceed with weak randomness.
+This behaviour is **experimental** and has **not** been subject to formal cryptographic review.
+Operators should review the references at the end of this document (in particular the Linux RNG documentation and UHEPRNG description) and decide whether this trade-off makes sense for their own environment.

 ## Entropy Architecture

-### pyuheprng - True Random Number Generation
+### pyuheprng - entropy feeder for `/dev/random`

-The `pyuheprng` service provides **cryptographically secure entropy** by feeding `/dev/random` directly with a mix of:
+The `pyuheprng` service aims to provide **cryptographically strong entropy** by feeding `/dev/random` directly with a mix of:

-1. **RC4OK from Emercoin Core**: Blockchain-derived randomness
+1. **RC4OK from Emercoin Core**: Blockchain-derived randomness (see Emercoin / RC4OK references below)
 2. **Original Hardware Bits**: Direct hardware entropy sources
-3. **UHEP (Universal Hardware Entropy Protocol)**: Hardware-level random number generation
+3. **UHEP (Universal Hardware Entropy Protocol)**: A software framework that aggregates hardware-level random number generation

 **For non-Windows machines only** - Windows uses different entropy sources.

 #### Ultra-high entropy (1536-bit class) and DNS impact

-`pyuheprng` builds on Steve Gibson's **Ultra High Entropy PRNG (UHEPRNG)** design, which uses **more than 1536 bits of internal state** with parameters chosen so that every internal state is visited before any sequence repeats.
-This yields an effective entropy on the order of 2^1536 — vastly beyond the ~256–384 bits typical of conventional cryptographic PRNGs.
+`pyuheprng` builds on Steve Gibson's **Ultra High Entropy PRNG (UHEPRNG)** design (see [GRC UHEPRNG](https://www.grc.com/otg/uheprng.htm)), which describes **more than 1536 bits of internal state** with parameters chosen so that every internal state is visited before any sequence repeats.
+In that design this corresponds to an effective entropy on the order of 2^1536, significantly larger than the ~256–384 bits typical of many conventional cryptographic PRNGs.
+Our implementation adapts these ideas but has **not** been independently analysed.

 In Privateness, this ultra-high-entropy core is further mixed with: